EricRohlfs/html-au/README.md

 ```
 // click counter code.
-// I don't see how this would be any smaller in a server side language.
+// This code is just as small and concise as it would be in server side code used with htmx.
 import { idGen } from "../../src/index.js";
 import { html } from '../../src/utils/index.js'
 export const CLICK_COUNTER = 'click-counter'